Claymore

 Claymore is among the most culturally diverse areas in the country based on AreaSearch assessment of a range of language and cultural background related metrics

-Claymore has a high level of cultural diversity, with 36.3% of its population born overseas and 40.6% speaking a language other than English at home.
-Christianity is the predominant religion in Claymore, practiced by 46.1% of people.
-Islam is notably overrepresented, comprising 20.9% of the population compared to the Greater Sydney average of 6.8%.
+Claymore's population shows high cultural diversity, with 36.3% born overseas and 40.6% speaking a language other than English at home.
+Christianity is the predominant religion in Claymore, accounting for 46.1% of its residents, significantly higher than the Greater Sydney average of 6.8%.
+Islam is notably overrepresented in Claymore with 20.9%, compared to the regional average of 6.8%.

 Frequently Asked Questions - Diversity